deckhouse/modules-actions/.docs/cve_scan.md

-TRIVY_REGISTRY - must be deckhouse prod registry, used to get trivy databases TRIVY_REGISTRY_USER - username to log in to deckhouse prod registry TRIVY_REGISTRY_PASSWORD - password to log in to deckhouse prod registry TRIVY_TOKEN - token of private repo to get trivy from DECKHOUSE_PRIVATE_REPO - url to private repo
+TRIVY_REGISTRY - must be deckhouse prod registry, used to get trivy databases TRIVY_REGISTRY_USER - username to log in to deckhouse prod registry TRIVY_REGISTRY_PASSWORD - password to log in to deckhouse prod registry DECKHOUSE_PRIVATE_REPO - url to private repo
 ```